 About the Kidney Program

 Kingston Health Sciences Centre (KHSC) is the regional program for renal care in South Eastern Ontario.
 We partner with the Ontario Renal Network to provide a number of services unique to kidney care.
 To learn about all of these services please visit the Ontario Renal Network website here.

 The regional ‘hub’ is at the Kingston General Hospital (KGH) site.
 As a regional program, we offer dialysis at the hub site in Kingston as well as at a number of satellite locations.
-These locations are in the communities of Kingston, Belleville, Picton, Napanee, Bancroft, and Smiths Falls.
-We also partner closely with the Weeneebayko Area Health Authority and independently-owned satellite dialysis unit in Brockville to provide care for these regions.
+These locations are in the communities of Kingston, Belleville, Picton, Napanee, Bancroft, Brockville and Smiths Falls.
+We also partner closely with the Weeneebayko Area Health Authority to provide care for their regions.
 For more information about our dialysis locations, please click here.

 The Kidney Program is fully affiliated with the Division of Nephrology at Queen’s University.
 To learn more about their program, please click here.

 KGH provides ambulatory and inpatient care here in Kingston as well as in Northern Ontario through our partnership with Weeneebayko Area Health Authority.
 We also offer support to kidney patients through a comprehensive chronic kidney disease education program.

 If you are admitted as an inpatient, you may be given a room on Connell 3, Connell 9, Connell 10, or Kidd 9.
 If you are looking to locate a patient who has been admitted to the hospital you can read more on our find a patient page.

 As an inpatient, you will receive care from a healthcare team that is made up of a number of different individuals, and can vary depending on the type of care you require.
 Your team will always include doctors and nurses; other people such as patient care assistants (PCA), occupational therapists (OT), physiotherapists (PT) and registered dietitians (RD) may also be part of your team.
 If you would like more information about the people you may meet in the Renal Program, please visit Your Renal Care Team page.